zekinah/zone-cookie/Readme.md

-# Zone GDPR v2 for Wordpress
+# Zone Cookies for Wordpress
 Requires at least: 3.0.1
 Tested up to: 3.4
 Stable tag: 4.3